EESSI/docs/docs/test-suite/usage.md

 is provided by the EESSI test suite in your ReFrame configuration file](ReFrame-configuration-file.md#logging) and setting [`$RFM_PREFIX`](installation-configuration.md#RFM_PREFIX) (avoid using the cmd line option `--prefix`).

-If you do, and if you use [ReFrame v4.3.3 or more newer](installation-configuration.md#requirements), you should find the output and log files at:
+If you do, and if you use [ReFrame v4.3.3 or newer](installation-configuration.md#requirements), you should find the output and log files at:

 * general ReFrame log file at `$RFM_PREFIX/logs/reframe_<datestamp>_<timestamp>.log`;